isaacaristil/bwap-theme/readme.md

 npm install
 ```

-Then compile the project :
+Then compile the css :
 ```
-grunt compile
+compass compile
 ```

-To install a complete website, you will have to run wp-installer.bat
-This requires WP-CLI.